diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 You may be surprised at how badly this harmless-looking example could fail.
 Because of visibility problems, the Holder could appear to another thread to be in an inconsistent state, even though its invariants were properly established by its constructor!
 This improper publication could allow another thread to observe a partially constructed object.

 You cannot rely on the integrity of partially constructed objects.
-An observing thread could see the object in an inconsistent state, and then later see its state suddenly change, even though it has not been modified since publication.
+An observing thread could see the object in an inconsistent state, and then `later see its state suddenly change, even though it has not been modified since publication`.
 In fact, if the Holder in Listing 3.15 is published using the unsafe publication idiom in Listing 3.14, and a thread other than the publishing thread were to call assertSanity, it could throw AssertionError![15]

 [15] The problem here is not the Holder class itself, but that the Holder is not properly published.
 However, Holder can be made immune to improper publication by declaring the n field to be final, which would make Holder immutable; see Section 3.5.2.
 **Listing 3.15.
 Class at Risk of Failure if Not Properly Published.**